-ODETTE SCHOOL OF BUSINESS: PROGRAM INFORMATION (MBA)

-ersity of Windsor - Graduate Calendar - Current - Business Administration (MBA) (Fast-Track)

-Foreword Fall 2011 Graduate Calendar

-Hot Tips

-Glossary ODETTE SCHOOL OF BUSINESS

-Search the Graduate Calendar MASTER OF BUSINESS ADMINISTRATION DEGREE (FAST-TRACK PROGRAM)
+MASTER OF BUSINESS ADMINISTRATION DEGREE (FAST-TRACK PROGRAM)

 Note: Admissions to the MBA Co-op Program will be suspended as of Fall 2008.

-Programs Programs (Listed Alphabetically) This program is designed for students who have graduated from a four-year honours business program.
-Fast Track M.B. students are exempt from the first (qualifying) year of the regular program, entering directly into the second (candidate) y

-Programs (Listed by Department) It includes not only traditional academic course work but also a co-operative work placement with selected organizations.
+This program is designed for students who have graduated from a four-year honours business program.
+Fast Track M.B.A. students are exempt from the first (qualifying) year of the regular program, entering directly into the second (candidate) year.
+It includes not only traditional academic course work but also a co-operative work placement with selected organizations.
 The program is purposely designed to provide practical knowledge based experience usually not available at an undergraduate level.

-Programs (Listed by Faculty) FAST TRACK M.B.A.
+FAST TRACK M.B.A.
 PROGRAM STUDY SEQUENCE

-Certificate Programs

-Courses Alphabetical by Department Fall Term 76-660.
+Fall Term

+76-660.
 Management Skills Development plus workshops and four 600-level Business courses

-Instructors Winter Term 76-711.
+Winter Term

+76-711.
 Work Term

-Alphabetical by Department
+Summer Term

-Admission Information Summer Term 75-698.
-Strategic Management plus workshops and four 600-level Business courses
+plus workshops and four 600-level Business courses

-Application Information Students who are unable to complete the work term (76-711) will write a major paper (76-796).
+Students who are unable to complete the work term (76-711) will write a major paper (76-796).

-Awards and Financial Aid

-Registration ODETTE SCHOOL OF BUSINESS: PROGRAM INFORMATION (MBA)

-Academic Regulations ODETTE SCHOOL OF BUSINESS: COURSES

-Faculty Regulations ODETTE SCHOOL OF BUSINESS: PROGRAMS

-Exam and Grading Procedures ODETTE SCHOOL OF BUSINESS: INSTRUCTORS

-Authorship and Plagiarism GRADUATE STUDIES FACULTY REGULATIONS

-Graduation

-Faculty of Graduate Studies

-Calendars

-Undergraduate Calendar

-Previous Calendars

-Course Numbering System

-Organizational Charts

-Faculty and Departments

-Research Institutes

-Statement of Responsibility

-Statistics Canada Disclaimer

-Notice of Disclosure, Confidentiality and Use of Personal Data

-Procedures

-Exam and Grading

-Confidentiality and Use of

-Notice of Disclosure,

-ODETTE SCHOOL OF BUSINESS